ZachOrr/m00se/README.md

 * Itegrate with Google Calendar to update topic
 * Gists for the same problem name should make a revision
 * Allow indexing by numbers and names
+* Put arguments needed in the dictionary so 1) the help can be printed out better and 2) adding new endpoints is super easy